leudemon/Garage-app/README.md

 ## Getting Started

-Follow these steps to get started with the Ikirenga Garage Ecommerce Mobile App:
+Follow these steps to get started with Garage Ecommerce Mobile App:

 ### Prerequisites